When do I need an EPC?

 - When you grant a new tenancy

-- When a tenancy is renewed (if the existing EPC has expired)
+- When a tenancy is renewed, if the existing EPC has expired

-An EPC is valid for 10 years from the date of issue, but you should check it still meets the minimum standard before relying on an older certificate.
+An EPC is valid for 10 years from the date of issue, but you should still check it meets the minimum standard before relying on an older certificate.

 What is the minimum EPC rating?